 After teaching for 10 years in the schools and with adult community centers in the NY/NJ and Boston metro area, I took premed courses at night and life brought me to the University of Vermont.
 While a full-time doctoral student of physical therapy, I worked as a learning specialist and academic coach with students at the Larner College of Medicine at UVM and Champlain College through the Stern Center for Language and Learning.
 I completed my Doctorate of Physical Therapy in 2010.

 I have since completed post-graduate training in manual therapy, osteoporosis management, 3D scoliosis management, functional nutrition for chronic pain, and sports rehabilitation.
-I am a board certified clinical specialist in geriatric physical therapy and I am a Fellow of Applied Functional Science.
+As a board certified clinical specialist in geriatric physical therapy, I am also a Fellow of Applied Functional Science.
 I am trained in the Rigo Method of 3D Scoliosis Management with Barcelona Scoliosis Physical Therapy School.
-My goal is to educate and inspire patients to be curious about human movement to best manage their health and wellness.
+My goal is to provide expert physical therapy services and to educate and inspire patients to be curious about human movement to best manage their health and wellness.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.